mixedbredie/itn-for-pgrouting/readme.md

         WHEN one_way='FT' THEN 10000.0
         ELSE cost_len/1000.0/rl_speed::numeric*3600.0
         END;

+Check the table to make sure the fields have been updated with appropriate values.
+Now it's time to build the network.

 Build pgRouting topology
 ------------------------

     SELECT pgr_createTopology('osmm_itn.itn_network', 0.001, 'wkb_geometry', 'gid', 'source', 'target');

+This create a new table in the database called itn_network_vertices_pgr and contains the nodes joining the links of the network.

 Analyse network topology
 ------------------------